bergesinstitute/graf-method/book-5-unit-7.md

 ## 4. Escribe un anuncio del producto o servicio que tú quieras

-💂 Write an ad for the product or service of your choice
+💂 Write an ad for the product or service of your choice.

 ## 5. Completa, usando imperativo